dummy-ilh/MINE/Regression/LR/Ch07_Diagnostics_Residual_Analysis.md

 *(Diagram to visualize: a 2×2 grid of the four panels described above — top-left a random cloud around a horizontal zero line; top-right a straight diagonal line of points; bottom-left a flat horizontal band of points; bottom-right a scatter with two curved dashed contour lines near the plot edges marking Cook's distance thresholds.)*

+**Plain-language walkthrough of each panel, one at a time:**

+- **Panel 1 (Residuals vs. Fitted) — "Did I pick the right shape of model?"** If you plot the leftover errors against the model's predictions and see a random, formless cloud, great — the model captured the real shape of the relationship.
+If instead you see a curve (like a smile or frown shape), it means there's a pattern the model *missed* — the true relationship probably bends, and a straight line can't capture that.
+That's a linearity problem.
+- **Panel 2 (Normal Q-Q) — "Are my errors shaped like a bell curve?"** This plot compares your actual residuals, sorted smallest to largest, against what a perfect bell-curve (normal distribution) would look like if sorted the same way.
+If your points hug the diagonal line, your errors look normal.
+If they curve away — especially at the ends — your errors have "fatter tails" than normal (more extreme values than a bell curve would predict), which matters for how much you should trust p-values and confidence intervals.
+- **Panel 3 (Scale-Location) — "Is my noise level consistent everywhere?"** This checks whether the *size* of typical mistakes stays roughly constant across the whole range of predictions, or whether the model gets noisier (or quieter) in certain regions — e.g., predicting nearly perfectly for small values but wildly for large ones.
+A flat band = consistent noise.
+A trumpet/funnel shape = inconsistent noise (heteroscedasticity).
+- **Panel 4 (Residuals vs. Leverage) — "Is any single point silently controlling my results?"** This flags points that are both unusual (high leverage — sitting in an extreme position among the x-values) *and* poorly fit (large residual) at the same time.
+A point can have high leverage but still fit the line well (harmless); it only becomes dangerous when it's both extreme *and* badly fit, because that combination means removing that one point could meaningfully change your entire fitted line.
+Chapter 8 formalizes this with Cook's distance.

 **Why this matters as a system, not four separate checks:** each panel maps to one distinct assumption.
 A model can pass three panels and fail one — e.g., perfectly linear and homoscedastic residuals that are clearly non-normal in the Q-Q plot.
 Diagnosing *which* assumption is broken (not just "something looks off") is what determines the correct fix — a curved Panel 1 calls for a transformation (Chapter 12), a fanning Panel 3 calls for WLS (Chapter 19), while Panel 2 issues are often tolerable in large samples due to the Central Limit Theorem protecting your inference even when errors aren't exactly normal.

+**Why this framing is powerful in an interview:** most people just say "check the residual plots for problems."
+The stronger answer is: name *which* panel flags *which* assumption, and *which specific fix* that particular violation calls for.
+That turns "I glanced at a plot" into "I diagnosed exactly what's broken and I know the textbook remedy."

 ---